tanayduddalwar/SnipUrl/README.md

-Here's a more formal version of your README file suitable for a job project, including the Docker information:

----

 # URL Shortener

 This URL shortener web application, developed using Node.js, Express.js, MongoDB, HTML, and CSS, enables users to shorten URLs, store them in a database, and track the visit count for each shortened URL.